 Are academic and administrative offices and buildings open? plus or minus

-Are campus events cancelled? plus or minus
+Are face masks required on campus? plus or minus

 What is the status of campus mail and packages? plus or minus